When you buy a new vehicle, it comes with a warranty. In order for the

 manufacturer will do to help if their product fails.

-claim, you must do so within the state’s “statute of limitations.”
+a personal injury claim, you must do so within the state’s “statute

-Once that expires, plaintiffs have NO way of seeking compensation from
+of limitations.”
+Once that expires, plaintiffs have NO way of seeking

 Statute of Limitations in New Jersey